 - hoisin & sriracha sauces, to taste (about 1 tsp each, plus extra for serving)

 - 3-4 oz dry bun tuoi (rice vermicelli)

 - 7 oz firm tofu (about half brick), drained and thinly sliced into 12 pieces

 - canned crispy fried onions (such as French's or Trader Joe's)

-Meanwhile, heat remaining 1/2 T oil in a medium soup pot or dutch oven.
+- Meanwhile, heat remaining ½ T oil in a medium soup pot or dutch oven.
 Add onion, garlic and anise or fennel and saute briefly until onions begin to soften.
-Add stock, sriracha and hoisin and bring to a boil; add noodles and cook per package instructions or until tender.
-Do not overcook.
+Add stock, sriracha and hoisin and bring to a boil.

-Divide soup among bowls.
+- Divide soup among bowls, pouring over noodles.
 Top with seared tofu, fried eggs, onions, furikake and sriracha to taste.
-Slurp to your heart’s content.
+Slurp to your heart's content!

 Good news vegetarians: Make this with veggie stock (something rich with ginger and lemongrass, perhaps), and you're looking at a comforting meal that any herbivore would be proud to call suppah.